 Thangam Debbonaire became the Member of Parliament for the Bristol West constituency in May 2015, transforming a Lib-Dem majority of 11,366 into a Labour one of 5,673.
-She is honoured to represent the citizens of Bristol West, having lived in the constituency since 1991.
+She was honoured to represent the citizens of Bristol West until the dissolution of Parliament in May 2017.
+She has lived in the St Werburgh's area of the constituency since 1991.

 Thangam started out as a professional cellist but for the last 25 years her main focus has been working locally, nationally and internationally to end domestic violence.